larryknaebelobsidian/kingdom/Proposition 108. The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom..md

 	- weeping and gnashing of teeth

 Peters' notes summary
-- preliminary, intervening period
+- *preliminary, intervening* period
 - allotment of specific duties
-- withdrawal into far country
+- withdrawal into *a far country*
-- after a long time the lord cometh and reckoneth
+- *after a long time* the lord cometh and reckoneth
-- reward is the assignment of rulership in the Kingdom
+- reward is *the assignment of rulership* in the Kingdom
 #### Ten Pounds
 p.
 25 Vol. 2 Prop 108 Obs.
 3 para.
 8